JulioLima97/Projeto-2/README-en.md

 - `debt`: if the customer has already failed to pay a loan
 - `total_income`: monthly income
 - `purpose`: reason for taking out a loan

+Note: This project was developed based on the guidance I received to improve my logical reasoning as a student.
+As a result, I kept all requested orders related to guidance on carrying out the necessary calculations.